connar/connar.github.io/content/posts/bypassingspeakeasy.md

 * Finished emulating
 ```

-This evasion technique exploits the Perfectionist's Paradox: Speakeasy is so determined to ensure the malware's 'success' and 'continuity' that it breaks the very rules of the operating system it is trying to emulate.
-By proactively fixing a failure to keep the sample running, the emulator creates a state of 'impossible perfection'-a valid handle for a non-existent file-which the malware can detect as a clear sign of simulation.
+This evasion technique exploits the Perfectionist's Paradox.
+Speakeasy is trying to ensure the malware's success and continuity that it "breaks" the rules of the operating system it is trying to emulate.
+By  fixing a failure to keep the sample running, the emulator creates a state of impossible perfection - a valid handle for a non-existent file - which the malware can detect as a clear sign of simulation and weaponize it.

 ##### Weaponizing IDT Check